- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 Step 4: Position your audio

-Now you’ve got your audio and video loaded into your timeline, it’s simply a matter of placing you SFX in the correct position.
+Now you’ve got your audio and video loaded into your timeline, it’s simply a matter of placing your YouTube SFX in the correct position.

 This really is as simple as dragging your audio clip to the appropriate point in the video.
 A useful technique is to position the playhead at the point in the video where the sound effect needs to go, then you can easily drag the audio to the right position.

-If you’ve got a computer or laptop, you can add sound effects to your videos for free!
+If you’ve got a computer or laptop, you can add sound effects for YouTube videos for free!

 Macs come with the fantastic iMovie.
 Although this isn’t as fully featured as a professional video editor or NLE, it will allow you to do most basic video editing tasks, making it perfect for a Mac user who’s learning the ropes of video creation.